pooja-gera/TheWireUsChallenge/JavaScript DSA/JSDSA_DAY62/readme.md

     7 -> tu
     8 -> vwx
     9 -> yz
-3. Now just like the good old days, you have to get all the combinations of words you can make with those two numbers into an array and return it.
+3. Now just like the good old days, you have to <b>Print all the combinations </b>of words you can make with those two numbers into an array and return it.

-## imp -- It's a very good and famous question of recursion so please think with recursion.
+## Imp -- Please do this question using recursion.

 ### Note - Each key can pe pressed as many times as it has number of characters mapped to it. i.e - 7 can be used to form t and u.

 ### ----------------------------------------------------------------------------------------------------------------------------------------------
 <b>Input Format </b>